objects-waterfall/objectswaterfall/backend_manual.md

 | authModel.authUrl | String | A URL where auth happens |
 | authModel.model | String | a json string which contains all what is needed for authorization on an API |

->**Warning - the authModel.mel is a string exactly.
+>**Warning - the authModel.model is a string exactly.
 If you use Postman or other tools, you should wrap the whole json object with quates and use shielding In the backend it is parsed and treatment**

 #### Example
 URL